Lumi-supercomputer/lumi-userguide/docs/development/compiling/prgenv.md

 ### Wrapper and compiler options

+Detailed information about the available compilers option are available here:

+- [Cray Compiling Environment][cce]

-The man pages of the wrappers and of the compilers are a good place to explore the options.
+The man pages of the wrappers and of the underlying compilers are also a good place to explore the options.
 The command to access the man pages are presented in the table below.

 | Language | Wrapper   | CCE           | GNU            |
 |----------|-----------|---------------|----------------|